Big Joanie: Release of debut album

 On 5 September 2018 Big Joanie announced their debut album Sistahs would be released in late November the same year with a music video for lead single "Fall Asleep".
 It is the first album to be released by Ecstatic Peace Library, a publishing company ran by visual book editor Eva Prinz and musician Thurston Moore, in their Daydream Library Series.

 Sistahs was released on 30 November to positive reviews, including in The Guardian, Rolling Stone, and The Quietus.

 In November 2018 they supported American band Parquet Courts on a UK and European tour.
 They played their first American shows in March 2019 at South by Southwest, debuting via BBC Music Introducing, and were announced in April as Bikini Kill's main support for their two European shows of the year at Brixton Academy in June.

 On 26 February 2020, Big Joanie supported Sleater-Kinney alongside Harkin at the Brixton Academy.
 Phillips cites Sleater-Kinney as having "really influenced the way I thought about writing emotional songs, and my approach to punk music".

-On 14 August of that year the band released a 7" single of their cover of Solange's Cranes in the Sky with a live recording of It's You from their first album on the flip.
+On 14 August that year the band released a 7" single of their cover of Solange's Cranes in the Sky with a live recording of It's You from their first album on the flip.
 On 2 October it was announced that Big Joanie had signed in the U.S. to Portland OR based independent record label Kill Rock Stars ahead of their second album.
-Their first release for the label was a split with Adeyeri's other band Charmpit, which was released on 27 November of that year.
+Their first release for the label was a split with Adeyeri's other band Charmpit, which was released on 27 November that year.

 Back Home

-On 1 June 2022 Big Joanie released the single Happier Still, it was written after the release of the debut album and finished whilst they were in Austin for SXSW 2019.
-On July 27, 2022, Pitchfork revealed that their sophomore album, titled Back Home, was to be released on November 4 of the same year.
+On 1 June 2022, Big Joanie released the single Happier Still, it was written after the release of the debut album and finished whilst they were in Austin for SXSW 2019.
+On 27 July 2022, Pitchfork revealed that their second album, titled Back Home, was to be released on 4 November that year.
 The album received positive reviews that mention its "expansive" sound and "breadth of style".

-Musical style

-On OkayAfrica, the trio were noted as one of 20 Black Punk Bands You Need To Listen To.
-They were also called a riot grrrl band.
+On 5 October 2023, Big Joanie announced that Taylor-Stone left the band.